Joginder Singh Ugrahan

-Joginder Singh Ugrahan an ex-army man, communist leader and farm union leader, was born in 1945 in Sunam, Punjab.
+Joginder Singh Ugrahan is an Indian ex-army man, communist leader and farm union leader, was born in 1945 in Sunam, Punjab.
 He is president of farm union Bharatiya Kisan Union (Ekta Ugrahan) and one of the most popular farm leaders in the country.
 He founded Bharatiya Kisan Union (Ekta Ugrahan) in 2002.

 Early life

 Ugrahan was born on 1945 in Sunam town of Sangrur, Punjab.
 He joined army in 1975 and later on he had to resign from army due to some family problems and started working in the fields after that.
 While working in fields, he realised that the corporations and government exploits farmers and labourers in rural areas, so, he decided to engage in protests and activities organised by farmer unions.
 In March 2021, Ugrahan was isolated following a positive COVID-19 test.

 Activism

 Ugrahan participated as one of leaders in the 2020–2021 Indian farmers' protest.
 He leads Bharatiya Kisan Union's Ekta Ugrahan faction which had the largest contingent of farmers protesting at the borders of Delhi.
 He is known as most uncompromising farm leader and defender of farmers and arguably most influential organisations in Malwa region of Punjab.